Bobby Byrd: Induction to the Rock and Roll Hall of Fame and initial controversy

 In 1986 Rock & Roll Hall of Fame officials announced that James Brown would be included in a list of the first nine musicians to be inducted by the organization.
-However, James Brown did not meet the Hall of Fame's criteria for induction at that time which required an artist to have released their first single as a solo artist at least 25 years prior to induction.
+However, Brown did not meet the Hall of Fame's criteria for induction at that time, which required an artist to have released their first single as a solo artist at least 25 years prior to induction.
 Brown's first solo release in 1965 was only 21 years before, although Brown had been active in the industry and released songs as part of The Famous Flames prior to 1965.
-For Brown to be inducted by the organization in 1986, the inclusion of the other members of The Famous Flames was required.
+For Brown to be inducted by the organization in 1986, the inclusion of the other members of the Famous Flames was required.

 Brown's inclusion as a solo artist without the other Flames members was met with criticism but was not amended until years later.
 In late 2011, the Rock & Roll Hall of Fame formed a special committee to discuss several pioneering groups they felt deserved to be inducted but were initially excluded in error, due to the impact of their lead singers, who were incorrectly inducted as solo artists.
-This committee's decision led to the induction of The Famous Flames and its members.
+This committee's decision led to the induction of the Famous Flames and its members.
 This was an amending gesture that did not require nomination or voting, under the premise that they should have been inducted with Brown back in 1986 since, according to Rock Hall CEO Terry Stewart, Brown's first solo recording missed the 25-year criterion for performing musicians.
-Brown, Byrd, Stallworth, and Terry had long been deceased by this point, and Bobby Bennett, the Flames' only surviving member, accepted the honor on behalf of the group in Cleveland, on April 14, 2012.
-Less than one year after the induction, Bennett himself died on January 18, 2013.
+Brown, Byrd, Stallworth, and Terry had all died by this point, and Bobby Bennett, the Flames' only surviving member, accepted the honor on behalf of the group in Cleveland, on April 14, 2012.
+Less than a year after the induction, Bennett himself died on January 18, 2013.

-In 2015, Bobby Byrd was nominated for a second induction into the Rock & Roll Hall of Fame as a member of The J.B.'s, a group which he discovered in 1970 to replace the Original James Brown Band, who left Brown in 1970 (as the Famous Flames left him in 1968) due to salary disputes.
+In 2015, Byrd was nominated for a second induction into the Rock & Roll Hall of Fame as a member of the J.B.'s, a group which he discovered in 1970 to replace the Original James Brown Band, who left Brown in 1970 (as the Famous Flames left him in 1968) due to salary disputes.

-In 2020, Bobby Byrd was posthumously inducted with the rest of The Famous Flames' members Baby Lloyd Stallworth, Bobby Bennett, and Johnny Terry into the National Rhythm and Blues Hall of Fame, some seven years after the induction of Flames lead singer James Brown into the same organization.
+In 2020, Byrd was posthumously inducted with the rest of the Famous Flames' members Baby Lloyd Stallworth, Bobby Bennett, and Johnny Terry into the National Rhythm and Blues Hall of Fame, some seven years after the induction of Flames lead singer James Brown into the same organization.